elastic/kibana/src/plugins/data/server/server.api.md

 // Warnings were encountered during analysis:
 //
-// src/plugins/data/common/es_query/filters/meta_filter.ts:43:3 - (ae-forgotten-export) The symbol "FilterState" needs to be exported by the entry point index.d.ts
-// src/plugins/data/common/es_query/filters/meta_filter.ts:44:3 - (ae-forgotten-export) The symbol "FilterMeta" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:52:45 - (ae-forgotten-export) The symbol "IndexPatternFieldMap" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:65:5 - (ae-forgotten-export) The symbol "FormatFieldFn" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:138:7 - (ae-forgotten-export) The symbol "FieldAttrSet" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:169:7 - (ae-forgotten-export) The symbol "RuntimeField" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:29:23 - (ae-forgotten-export) The symbol "buildCustomFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:29:23 - (ae-forgotten-export) The symbol "buildFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:46:23 - (ae-forgotten-export) The symbol "datatableToCSV" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:70:21 - (ae-forgotten-export) The symbol "getEsQueryConfig" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:70:21 - (ae-forgotten-export) The symbol "buildEsQuery" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "FieldFormatsRegistry" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "FieldFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "BoolFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "BytesFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "ColorFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "DurationFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "IpFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "NumberFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "PercentFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "RelativeDateFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "SourceFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "StaticLookupFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "UrlFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "StringFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "TruncateFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "HistogramFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:133:27 - (ae-forgotten-export) The symbol "isFilterable" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:133:27 - (ae-forgotten-export) The symbol "isNestedField" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:250:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:250:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:252:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:253:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:262:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:263:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:264:1 - (ae-forgotten-export) The symbol "IpAddress" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:268:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:269:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:273:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:276:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:277:1 - (ae-forgotten-export) The symbol "calcAutoIntervalLessThan" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:50:23 - (ae-forgotten-export) The symbol "datatableToCSV" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:75:21 - (ae-forgotten-export) The symbol "getEsQueryConfig" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "FieldFormatsRegistry" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "FieldFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "BoolFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "BytesFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "ColorFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "DurationFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "IpFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "NumberFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "PercentFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "RelativeDateFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "SourceFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "StaticLookupFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "UrlFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "StringFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "TruncateFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:106:26 - (ae-forgotten-export) The symbol "HistogramFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:138:27 - (ae-forgotten-export) The symbol "isFilterable" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:138:27 - (ae-forgotten-export) The symbol "isNestedField" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:254:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:254:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:256:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:257:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:266:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:267:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:268:1 - (ae-forgotten-export) The symbol "IpAddress" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:272:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:273:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:277:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:280:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:281:1 - (ae-forgotten-export) The symbol "calcAutoIntervalLessThan" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/plugin.ts:81:74 - (ae-forgotten-export) The symbol "DataEnhancements" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/search/types.ts:115:5 - (ae-forgotten-export) The symbol "ISearchStartSearchSource" needs to be exported by the entry point index.d.ts